khanlab/Khanlab_Tutorials/README.md

 		Continuous integration with github

-## previous schedule below -> TODO: update above order with details from below..

-1.Linux ? how to get access through windows (virtual machine) - Ali and Uzair (13th September)

- Windows sub-system

-2.How to access /mount/access data on graham - Hossein, Nick and Ali (13th September)

- SFTP, SSHF, globus, WINSCP

-3.Jupyter notebooks with intro to python -(Jason) .
-(20th September)

- Working with images/data formats

-* How to get your data, convert (dicom server, cfmm2tar etc.. )

-* Intro to Git & version control

-4.Intro to Matlab - Hossein and Tristan (27th September)

- Working with images/data formats

-5.Intro to Bash and commandline tools - Roy and Dimuthu (4th October)

-6.Singularity and Docker - Ying Li

-7.Submitting a normal/bids app job/ neuroglia wrappers and Matlab+python in graham  Dimuthu and Ali (18th October)

-8.Python Nipype/containers -(Jason)

-9.Data visualization+Data formats - Jordan, Daniel, Uzair, Jason (25th October)

- FSL, ITKsnap, Slicer, Paraview

-10.Command line image generation - Ali (1st November)

-11.Data processing & analysis

-12.Connectome workbench - Roy (8th November)

- Paper-ready vizualization of cortical surface data

-13. 3D printing - Trisan, Farah (15th November)

-14. Mrtrix - Farah (22nd November)

-15. Basic image registration (29th November)

-*

 ## Current thoughts

-*Have the tutorials done on Friday mornings (9.30 to 12) starting at the beginning of September.
+* Have the tutorials done on Friday mornings (9.30 to 12) starting at the beginning of September.

-*Each tutorial takes around 2 hours with a 10 minutes break with refreshments during the 2 hours.
+* Each tutorial takes around 2 hours with a 10 minute break during the 2 hours.

-*Must have a tutorial outline and sample data/task for everyone to work on.
+* Must have a tutorial outline and sample data/task for everyone to work on.

-*Tutorials will be recored and will make available for new students.
+* Tutorials will be recored and will make available for new students.